FrankDocu/Lichess-Development-Onboarding/UI-development.md

-Most UI code is in ui/.
+The mithril or snabbdom UI modules are in `ui/`.
 Say we work on `ui/round`, the playing UI.

 Enable auto-recompile: